 In our example (with code available to download), let’s say that you wanted to stop in the function IsPrime(), which has 4 overloads.
 The first thing that we will do is go to the Breakpoints Windows (can be accessed by clicking Debug->Windows->Breakpoints if it is not already visible) and click “New”.

-Then click “Break at Function…” to bring up the new breakpoint dialog.
-You might notice that you can also bring up this dialog by pressing Ctrl+B.
+Then click “Function Breakpoint…” to bring up the new breakpoint dialog.
+You might notice that you can also bring up this dialog by pressing Alt+F9, B. Note: This shortcut (Alt+F9, B) is different from previous versions of Visual Studio which use Ctrl+B.

 Another useful trick with function breakpoints is to set breakpoints in code when that code is not readily available.
 To illustrate this, we will use the C++ example (available for download).
 This example uses ATL and let’s say we wanted to debug the ATL code to see how it works.
 While the ATL code is available, you are unlikely to just have it open in your IDE.
 Even if you did, it would probably take a while to figure out where to set a breakpoint.